jgjarosz/Data-Scientist-Portfolio/README.md

 # Data-Scientist-Portfolio

 Samples of my analyses that demonstrate different skillsets such as EDA, hypothesis testing, data visualization, and machine learning model construction & evaluation.
-These projects are not intended to be exhaustive end-to-end analyses, but to be sufficient to showcase my skill levels with both Python and an analytical mindset.
+These projects are not intended to be exhaustive end-to-end analyses, but to be sufficient to showcase my skill levels with both Python programming, statistical analysis, and machine learning model creation/tuning/evaluation.